mtgjson/mtgjson-website/README.md

 # Todo

-- Add meta data to every page.
 - Add keyword highlighting to schema `description`.
+- Nest files and structures in to documentation route
+- Resolve routing for card-types and set-types